 In August of 2014, AFGE Local 3313, representing Department of Transportation employees in the headquarters offices of FMCSA, FTA, NHTSA, OST and PHMSA, filed grievances against the United States DOT on behalf of all bargaining unit employees in those cylinders.
 The Grievances alleged violations of the Fair Labor Standards Act (FLSA) and Title V (FEPA), among other violations.

 The Law Offices of Snider and Associates, as the legal representatives for the Union, are working hard for the bargaining unit employees to ensure that their rights under federal law are upheld.
-As part of the process, we have been busily contacting DOT employees about their job duties and how much unpaid overtime they have worked.
+As part of the process, we have been busily contacting DOT employees about how much unpaid overtime they have worked.

 The Union and Agency have agreed to stay processing the grievances while an attempt is made to resolve portions of the matter, and the parties have agreed to deal with the five cylinders together.